-I take the Arlong arc and raise you the Water 7/ Enie's Lobby arc.
+The Water 7/ Enie's Lobby arc.
 Even though it has a lot of depressing parts, it also has the appearance of Sogeking, Luffy going 'LEEE-ROOOOOOOOOOOOOY JENKINS!' on Enie's Lobby and declaring war on the World Government to prove he won't abandon one of his crew.
 This one cheered.
-One Piece is very good at taking all the depressing moments and turning them into Crowning Moments of Awesome.
+One Piece is very good at taking all the depressing moments and turning them into Moments of Awesome.

 Sket Dance.
 The friendships.
 The endless and unique humor.
 The adorable characters.
 The endlessly cute and heartwarming relationship between Bossun and Himeko.
 This manga WILL make your day better.

 Haibane Renmei.
-There's something about Rakka waking up and seeing everyone else just smiling at her that warms this troper's heart.
+There's something about Rakka waking up and seeing everyone else just smiling at her.

 Ichigo Mashimaro.
 The two sisters, the weird neighbor, the innocent girl and the British girl who can't speak English.
 There's a laugh in almost every scene with this group.

 Fruits Basket is a great thing to watch marathon-style while in the depths of depression.
 It's basically a giant Hurt/Comfort Fic.
 The manga is better story-wise (and, you know, complete), but the anime is better spiritual ice cream binge material.